ACT UP Was Unofficially Founded 34 Years Ago, Changing the Face of Queer Activism

 This post is also available in: Français

-Today marks the 33rd anniversary of the unofficial founding of ACT UP, one of the most important queer advocacy groups in history.
+This month marks the 34th anniversary of the unofficial founding of ACT UP, one of the most important queer advocacy groups in history.
 Without it, the worst days of the HIV epidemic might have stretched out far further, and queer liberation might have stalled indefinitely in the ’80s.
 Thanks to this org, queer advocacy became stronger than ever, providing a model to this day for resistance.
 Here’s our celebration of its work with a look at ACT UP history.

 The climate in which ACT UP was founded was bleak.
 In the mid-’80s, thousands of Americans — largely gay men — had been killed not only by HIV but by Republican-led indifference to their suffering.
 What’s more, disorganization, ignorance, stigma and fear were all contributing to slow progress to combat the virus.

 Larry Kramer saw what was desperately needed: an aggressive campaign to confront leaders whose timidity was costing lives.
 At the Lesbian and Gay Community Services Center in New York, he gave a rousing speech on March 10, 1987, telling the assembled crowd, “At the rate we are going, you could be dead in less than five years.”
 He proposed a new organization that would take a far more assertive stance than groups like the Gay Men’s Health Crisis.
 There was overwhelming community support.